overblog/GraphQLBundle/docs/annotations/annotations-reference.md

 Optional attributes:

 -   **name** : The GraphQL name of the type (default to the class name without namespace)
--   **interfaces** : An array of GraphQL interface this type herits from
+-   **interfaces** : An array of GraphQL interface this type inherits from
 -   **isRelay** : Set to true to have a Relay compatible type (ie. A `clientMutationId` will be added).
 -   **builders**: An array of `@FieldsBuilder` annotations